 The business problem really arises when an incident occurs, such as employee having an accident, the regulators turn up and start investigating.
 In these cases, the organisation is then facing two challenges:

-This can be costly financially, and affect the brand and reputation.
+Failure to meet compliance obligations can be costly financially and also affect brand and reputation.
 Regulators and the Courts can charge your organisation significant amounts of money for investigations and final prosecution charges.
 For example, in the UK, the Health and Safety Executive can issue a ‘Notice of Contravention’ for material breaches if Inspectors consider situations serious enough that they need formally addressing.

 Many regulators now charge fees for intervention (FFI).
 For example, the HSE charge these at the rate of £154 an hour to cover all visits and time that the HSE takes to investigate.
 This accrues to very significant amounts.